ArctosDB/documentation-wiki/_documentation/media.markdown

 Media database (which happens to contain specimens) and a Specimen database (which also contains Media); there is no pre-defined starting point or pathway through the data, and no fixed bounds on the data for any given object.
-(That is, "specimen data" may be viewed to include data concerning publications in which the specimen is cited, and "media data" may be viewed as including specimen data, including linked data such as publications.)
+"Specimen data" may be viewed to include data concerning publications in which the specimen is cited, and "media data" may be viewed as including specimen data, including linked data such as publications.
 Therefore, Media may be linked to and draw information from any information in Arctos, directly or indirectly, and those objects may in turn be linked to each other.
-(For example, a Specimen may have Media and be cited in a Publication, providing a pathway from a citation to the Media; Media are therby discoverable across multiple "nodes.")
+For example, a Specimen may have Media and be cited in a Publication, providing a pathway from a citation to the Media; Media are therby discoverable across multiple "nodes."
 Arctos users are presented with Media from various pathways; by searching directly for Media, or by encountering Specimens, Projects, Publications, Taxonomy, Agents, Places or Events with associated Media, or by encountering objects which use those things.
-(For example, Media showing Localities is available from Specimens which use those Localities.)
+For example, Media showing Localities is available from Specimens which use those Localities.

 The same mechanism allows relationships among Media, allowing for example specimens linked to web-friendly JPGs which are in turn linked